tarantool/doc/sphinx/book/box/vinyl_diff.rst

     The primary difference between memtx and vinyl is that memtx is an "in-memory" engine while vinyl is an "on-disk" engine.
-An in-memory storage engine is generally fastr, and the memtx engine is justifiably the default for Tarantool, but there are two situations where an on-disk engine such as vinyl would be preferable:
+An in-memory storage engine is generally faster, and the memtx engine is justifiably the default for Tarantool, but there are two situations where an on-disk engine such as vinyl would be preferable: